You can edit styles contained in a regular stylesheet to quickly change the look of your content.

 However, rather than repeating all these steps each time you create a table, the easiest way to accomplish this is to set a default cell content style.
 You can do this in a couple of ways: globally or using a table stylesheet.
 See Selecting Styles for Table Cell Contents and Editing Table Stylesheets.

 - Repeat Table Captions You can use styles to repeat captions on tables that span multiple pages in print-based output.
 Furthermore, you can add continuation text to the end of those captions (other than the caption appearing on the first page where a table occurs).
-Typically this text would be something like "(continued)."
+Typically this text would be something like "(Continued)."
+See How to Repeat Captions in All Tables.

 If you use standard table tags at the parent level (e.g., tr, td), you may run into trouble if you also use proxies in your project.
 The reason for this is that when proxies are generated, they also use standard parent-level table styles.
 So any style changes you make to the standard table styles may be seen not only in tables, but also in generated content created via proxies (e.g., TOCs, indexes).
 In this case, it would be wiser to use classes of the standard table styles (e.g., tr.myclass, td.myclass), instead of table styles at the parent level.
 However, if you decide to use classes of standard table styles (e.g., tr.myclass, td.myclass), you may be faced with a different dilemma.
 This issue occurs when you also use table stylesheets.
 That's because the table stylesheet settings will overwrite settings on the classes.